-People had already realized at the beginning of the 20th century that submarines were becoming the most dangerous weapon in the world.
-Marine technology has evolved and improved with each decade.
+At the beginning of the 20th century, people realized that submarines were becoming the most dangerous weapon in the world.
+Marine technology evolved and improved with each decade.
 It is terrible to imagine what modern submarines are capable of doing.
-This is what my post today is about.
+This is what my post is about.

-Germany began to use this type of military equipment for the first time during the First World War.
-Dr. Schottländer designed the submarine for research purposes.
-The war decreed the invention’s fate differently.
+During World War I, Germany began to use submarines for the first time.
+Dr. Schottländer had designed the submarine for research purposes; however, the war decreed its fate differently.
 German forces attacked the coast of France in the north.
-Opponents were defeated because they did not know about the existence of this type of weapon.
+Opponents were defeated, because they did not know about the existence of this type of weapon.

-Here is the list of the most legendary submarines that ever existed (and still exist) in the world:
+Here, in order of importance, is a list of the most legendary submarines that ever existed (and still exist):

-1. “Los Angeles”.
-We put it in the first place, as it is considered to be the backbone of the US Navy and has the largest reserve of the nuclear engine’s “durability” compared to other countries’ submarines.
+Considered to be the backbone of the US Navy, it has the largest reserve of the nuclear engine’s “durability” compared to other countries’ submarines.

 The main task of this type of submarine is to collect information about the enemy’s location.

-Los Angeles NPSs are equipped with GE PWR S6G water-cooled and water-moderated reactors with a capacity of 26 MW, developed by General Electric.
-There is a 242 kW auxiliary motor.
-The service life of the reactor fuel cells is 13 years that is significantly longer than the service life of nuclear submarines reactors developed in other countries (approximately 6-7 years).
+Los Angeles NPSs are equipped with GE PWR S6G water-cooled and water-moderated reactors developed by General Electric, with a capacity of 26 MW; there is a 242-kW auxiliary motor.
+The service life of the reactor fuel cells is 13 years – significantly longer than the service life of nuclear submarine reactors developed in other countries (approximately 6-7 years).

-“Rubis” submarines are the series of six French multipurpose nuclear submarines built in 1976-1993.
-The Rubis submarines are the smallest, but the fastest nuclear submarines in service in the world.
+Rubis submarines are the series of six French multipurpose nuclear submarines built in 1976-1993.
+The Rubis submarines are the smallest, but fastest, nuclear submarines in service in the world.

-This submarines class was considered the most inexperienced and difficult to control in history.
+Historically, this submarine class was considered the most inexperienced and difficult to control.
 Unfortunately, the invention did not meet the expectations of engineers and designers.

-The second position in the rating is due to the quick dive to a depth of more than two hundred meters and its speed (over 35 knots).
+The second position in the rating is due to its quick dive to a depth of more than two hundred meters and its speed (over 35 knots).

 3. «Victor-3» («Shchuka» 671 RTM (K) project)

-The «Shchuka» 671 RTM (K) project is a series of Soviet torpedo submarines of the second generation.
+The «Shchuka» 671 RTM (K) project is a series of second generation Soviet torpedo submarines.

 Designed under the guidance of chief designer G. N. Chernyshev, it is a further modification of the “Iorsh” 671 project based on the “Siomga” 671 RT project.
-The shipyards of Komsomolsk-on-Amur and Leningrad built 21 ships on the 671 RTM project and 5 ships on the 671 RTMK project in total.
-These submarines differed to others because of their relatively low level of external noise production, and by this indicator, they were close to the Los Angeles type American nuclear submarines.
+The shipyards of Komsomolsk-on-Amur and Leningrad built 21 ships on the 671 RTM project and five ships on the 671 RTMK project.
+These submarines differed to others due to their relatively low level of external noise production, and, by this indicator, they were close to the Los Angeles-type American nuclear submarines.

-Not a single ship was lost, not a single one had serious accidents.
+Not a single ship was lost or had a serious accident.
 This project has received the “Black Prince” respectful name in the west for its elegant look and impressiveness.

 Third place in the ranking: zero losses and one hundred percent fighting capacity.